The first 30 seconds of your speech or presentation are the most important. It can make or break your presentation.

 5. Start with a bold statement

-Another good way to start a speech is a bold statement.
+Another good way to start a speech is a powerful or bold statement.

-Start with a shocking fact that can be linked to the talk.
+Start with a shocking fact that is pertinent to the topic of the talk.
 Use Google to search for factoids.
-E.g. “There are more people alive today than have ever died…”
+E.g. “There are more people alive today than have ever died.”

 This is similar to the bold statement.
 However, this is a riskier way to start than the others.
 It can sound trite.
 Your fact must be shocking and defy common knowledge to be effective.